armaandhir/qlik-assignment/README.md

 **DELETE** */qlik/api/message/{id}*
 * Consumes content-type: application/json
 * requires the id of the message to be deleted
-* returns nothing on success else throes exception
+* returns nothing on success else throws exception

 ## Implementation and Architecture